-Question Туре Sample answer Marking notes 1 SE 2
+Question Type Sample answer Marking notes

+1 SE 2

-2 RC Start forwards for 13 cm • at speed 5 • spin • right for 93 degrees • at speed 5 • forwards for 9 cm • at speed 5 • spin • right for 93 degrees • at speed 5 • forwards for 9 cm • at speed 5 • spin • left for 93 degrees • at speed 5 • forwards for 9 cm • at speed 5 • spin • left for 93 degrees • at speed 5 • forwards for 9 cm • at speed 5 • spin • left for 93 degrees • at speed 5 • spin • left for 93 degrees • at speed 5 • 3 SE The distance input parameter for the first drive block is slightly longer than all the others.
+2 RC torwards for 13 cm = at speed 5 = span = right for 93 degrees = at speed 5 = torwards for 9 cm = at speed 5 = torwards for 9 cm = at speed 5 = span = left for 93 degrees = at speed 5 = span = left for 93 degrees = at speed 5 = span = left for 93 degrees = at speed 5 = span = left for 93 degrees = at speed 5 = span = left for 93 degrees = at speed 5 =

+3 SE The distance input parameter for the first drive block is slightly longer than all the others.
 All of the other blocks use the same number for the distance input parameter.
 I think this means that any digital display number will only need one of the two distance input parameters: one for a straight segment and one for after a turn.
-Ideally, student answers will note a correlation between the value needed in an input parameter and the repeated real- world distance the robot needs to travel.
-4 SE 7 5 RC Start forwards for 13 cm • at speed 5 • spin • right for 93 degrees • at speed 5 • forwards for 9 cm • at speed 5 • spin • right for 93 degrees • at speed 5 • forwards for 22 cm • at speed 5 • You may choose to see if students used the same distance input parameters in each program.
+Ideally, student answers will note a correlation between the value needed in an input parameter and the repeated real-world distance the robot needs to travel.
+4 SE 7 5 RC tervision for 13 cm = at speed 5 = spin = right for 21 degrees = at speed 5 = spin = right for 22 degrees = at speed 5 = spin = right for 22 degrees = at speed 5 = tervisions for 22 cm = at speed 5 = You may choose to see if students used the same distance input parameters in each program.
 6 SE The distance input parameter for the first drive block, which is straight, is the same in both programs.
 Any drive blocks following a turn are shorter, but the same as each other.
 The distance input parameter in the turns is always the same.
 The last block of the program for '7' is the same as the first drive block in each program plus the drive block after a turn because it is a combination of two segments.
-Ideally, student answers will note a correlation between the value needed in an input parameter and the repeated real- world distance the robot needs to travel. --- ---- --- --
+Ideally, student answers will note a correlation between the value needed in an input parameter and the repeated real-world distance the robot needs to travel.

-Activity U2-2.2b Challenge up: Teach Edison to count to 9 out loud
+Teach Edison to count to 9 out loud

-Activity size Small Delivery It is recommended to complete activity U2-2.2a prior to recommendations this activity Resources needed - Basic supplies set, worksheet U2-2.2b, activity sheets U2-4, U2-5, U2-6 and U2-7 - Optional: supplies for making your own digital display numbers including appendix 1 (blank digital display sheet) from this guide
+Delivery recommendations: It is recommended to complete activity on page 37 prior to this activity.
+Resources needed: Basic supplies set, worksheet on page 39, activity sheets on pages 56 - 59 Optional: supplies for making your own digital display numbers including appendix 1 (blank digital display sheet) from this guide

-Bring multiple outputs together into a single sequential program in this semi openended challenge.
+Bring multiple outputs together into a single sequential program in this semi open-ended challenge.